How do I begin the admission process? How do I apply to the Radiography program?

 Yes.
 All ACCEPTED students in programs with a clinical component (including Radiography)

 are required to submit, at the cost to the student, to a criminal background check and drug screening prior to entering the program.
 Forsyth Tech and the Radiography Program will NOT have access to the results of those screenings.
-However, clinical facilities will have access to that information and will decide, on a case-by-case basis, whether or not results from the criminal background or drug screening constitute dismissal of a student from that particular clinical site.
+However, clinical facilities will have access to that information and will decide, on a case-by-case basis, whether results from the criminal background or drug screening constitute dismissal of a student from that particular clinical site.
 Because you must be able to attend ALL clinical sites that are a part of our program, any student denied admission to a clinical site due to results of the criminal background or drug screening will not be allowed to continue in the Radiography Program.

 Can the information from a criminal background jeopardize my ability to complete the Radiography program?